Berlin Zoo calls China to determine baby pandas' gender | DW | 27.09.2019

 Six-year-old giant panda Meng Meng, who arrived in Germany in 2017 on loan from China, gave birth to the cubs on August 31.

-It was the first time that panda bears were born at the Berlin Zoo, marking a significant and meaningful moment for the institution, as well as the city.
+It is the first time that panda bears have been born at the Berlin Zoo, marking a significant and meaningful moment for the institution, as well as the city.

 Read more: German media call to name Berlin's new pandas Hong and Kong